morellexf13/vite-boilerplate/README.md

 <img alt='Website' src="./src/assets/screenshots/login.png" />

-This boilerplate helps you to start creating your own Vue 3 projects using ⚡️Vite, 🍍Pinia, 🚏Vuex Router, 📡 Axios, 🤹🏻‍♂️ Jest and more amazing tools.

 Tuto is the short of Tutorial and the best/easier way to start creating a SPA using the latest versions of the best frameworks out there! 🤩

 <br>